 codeception.pharin indexing, so IntelliJ IDEA will successfully resolve references to Codeception classes and thus provide you with full coding assistance.

 codeception/codeceptionpackage from the Available Packages list, possibly using the search field.
-The list shows all the available packages, however, the packages that have been already installed are marked with a tick.
+The list shows all the available packages, the packages that are already installed are marked with a tick.

 require-devsection instead of the default